Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021

-The Neutron Star Interior Composition Explorer (NICER) was launched in 2017 and working as an external payload on the International Space Station.
-NICER consists of one instrument, the X-ray Timing Instrument (XTI) and operating in soft X-ray region (0.2--12 keV) \citep{Ge16}.
-A follow-up observation was conducted by NICER on January 27, 2021, in the rising phase of the flare, close to the peak of the outburst.
-The detail of the NICER observation is tabulated in Table 1.
-The processing of raw data has been done using the {\tt NICERDAS} in {\tt HEASOFT} v6.27.2 with the latest caldb version.
-We have created clean event files by applying the standard calibration and filtering tool {\tt nicerl2} to the unfiltered data.
-We have extracted light curves and spectra using {\tt XSELECT} from the barycenter corrected reprocessed clean event file.
-For the timing analysis, we selected good time intervals according to the following conditions: ISS not in the South Atlantic Anomaly (SAA) region, source elevation $>$ 20$^{\circ}$ above the Earth limb, source direction at least 30$^{\circ}$ from the bright Earth.
-For timing analysis, we have applied barycentric corrections to those events using the task {\tt barycorr}.
+The Neutron Star Interior Composition Explorer (\textit{NICER}) was launched in 2017 and is currently working as an external payload on the International Space Station. \textit{NICER} consists of one instrument, the X-ray Timing Instrument (XTI), operating in the soft X-ray region (0.2--12~keV) \citep{Ge16}.
+A follow-up observation of 2S 1417--624 was conducted by \textit{NICER} on January 27, 2021, during the rising phase of the outburst, close to the peak of the outburst.
+The details of the \textit{NICER} observation are tabulated in Table~\ref{tab:log_table}.
+The processing of raw data has been done using the \textit{NICERDAS} in \texttt{HEASOFT} v6.27.2.
+The \textit{NICER} data are reduced with Calibration Database (CALDB) version xti20200722.
+We have created clean event files by applying the standard calibration and filtering tool \texttt{nicerl2} to the unfiltered data.
+We have extracted light curves and spectra using \texttt{XSELECT} from the barycenter corrected reprocessed clean event file.
+For the timing analysis, we selected good time intervals according to the following conditions: ISS not in the South Atlantic Anomaly (SAA) region, source elevation $>$20$^{\circ}$ above the Earth limb, source direction at least 30$^{\circ}$ from the bright Earth.

+For timing analysis, we have applied barycentric corrections to those events using the task \texttt{barycorr}.
 The ancillary response file and response matrix file of version 20200722 were considered in our spectral analysis.
-The background corresponding to each epoch of the observation was simulated by using the {\tt nibackgen3C50}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html}} tool (Remillard et al., in prep.).
-Ancillary response file and response matrix file of version 20200722 are considered in our spectral analysis.
-We have used the latest response file for the spectral analysis.
+The background corresponding to each epoch of the observation was simulated by using the \texttt{nibackgen3C50}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer\_bkg_est\_tools.html}} tool \citep{Re22}.
+Ancillary response files and response matrix files of version 20200722 are considered in our spectral analysis.
+We have used the latest response files (nixtiref20170601v002.rmf, nixtiaveonaxis20170601v004.arf) for the spectral analysis.